andrew-d-gordon/Portfolio/Database/RealEstateStoredFunction/README.md

 Utilize MakeAndExecute in order to compile and utilize runRealEstateApplication.c.

-It is necessary to set your PostgreSQL credentials within MakeAndExecute as sql_username and psql_password are placeholders.
+It is necessary to set your PostgreSQL credentials within MakeAndExecute as sql_username and psql_password are placeholders (as present in second line below).

-`gcc -L/usr/include -lpq -o runRealEstateApplication runRealEstateApplication.c
+`gcc -L/usr/include -lpq -o runRealEstateApplication runRealEstateApplication.c`

-./runRealEstateApplication psql_username psql_password`
+`./runRealEstateApplication psql_username psql_password`